 Text lengths vary in different languages, which can be challenging when it comes to laying out your design.

 We’ve found this particularly tricky when creating the Turkish version of the content for one of our clients.
-When designing graphic templates, our designer Esaú Gozalo ensures that the designs would look good with either one or two lines of text.
+When designing graphic templates, graphic designer Esaú Gozalo ensures that the designs would look good with either one or two lines of text.

 “Multilingual or not, a design should always breathe.
 And when designing for different languages, leaving enough room for text is even more important.
 The key is to leave a lot of space for the text and avoid cramming the design with many elements.”